 - Micro-dwarves are much smaller than dwarf tomatoes, often maxing out at about a foot tall.
 Micros can even be grown indoors as the plant can spend its entire life in a 4-inch pot.
 They are also suited to growing in hydroponic kits on your kitchen counter.

 Micros are pretty much the most adorable tomato plant you’ve ever seen, but they’re also known for growing and producing very quickly.
 Some varieties boast tomatoes forming on the plant in under 30 days from seed.

 Which type of tomato is right for your garden?

 When you’re trying to decide which tomato varieties to grow, determinate vs indeterminate tomato plants are an important consideration.

-- If you’re looking for something low maintenance, then determinate plants are definitely a better option.
+For container gardening, you might lean toward a dwarf or determinate plant.
+If you’re looking for something that requires less maintenance, then determinate plants are definitely a better option.

 Determinate vs indeterminate tomatoes…

 Do you have a preference?
 Share your experience in the comments below!